jfqueija/commoneasytools/README.md

 {"Content": {"Name": "Jhon", "Surname": "Doe", "User": "UserDummy"}, "HasErrors": false, "ResultOperationEntities": [{"Message": "Successfully operation", "ResultType": {"name": "SUCCESS", "value": 3}}]}
 ```

+> Fixed bug for serialize database objects returned by SQLAlchemy.
+Version 0.1.9

 ##  __DictionaryReader__

 This class is used for provide an easy system to reader a dictionary using attributes.